Mediwriter Services

 § Clark ME, Wolcott TG, Wolcott DL Hines AH.
 Foraging behavior of an estuarine predator, the blue crab Callinectes sapidus in a patchy environment.
 Ecography.
 2000;23:21-31.

-Other skills/experiences that come in handy in the field . . .
+Other skills/experiences that come in handy as a field scientist . . .

 · SCUBA diver: NAUI-certified through Smithsonian Institution.